 Little bits of red on the interior echo the red on the exterior.
 The Mustang has a red shift knob, red door handles, and sharp gray accents to help create a sharpness and prevent the greens and browns from becoming too muddied.

 Of course, this is a Roush and Ford Performance team up project, so they weren’t going to let the improvements be purely aesthetic.
 Under the hood is the Roush and Ford Performance Supercharger, which brings the GT up to 710 horsepower.
 It also gained an active exhaust, MagneRide suspension system, X-pipe and 20” wheels.

-The Old Crow Mustang will be auctioned off at the 2019 AirVenture show on July 25, the proceeds of the auction will go to EAA.
-Last year’s Eagle Squadron Mustang went for $420,000.
+The Old Crow Mustang was auctioned off at the July 25, 2019 AirVenture show.
+This Mustang was sold for $400,000 the proceeds of the auction will go to EAA.

 If you love the Old Crow Mustang, but aren’t planning to participate in the auction, you can always upgrade your current Mustang GT by installing a Roush/Ford Performance Supercharger.
 It may not have all the same details, but it’ll fly just as well with a rumbling 710 horsepower.